webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 ### 1.2 Scope

-These guidelines apply to:

-- All source code repositories
-- Documentation and specifications
-- Test suites and tools
-- Examples and tutorials
-- Configuration files and scripts
-- Any other project outputs
+These guidelines apply to all source code repositories, documentation and specifications, test suites and tools, examples and tutorials, configuration files and scripts, and any other project outputs.

 ### 1.3 Legal Framework

-Licensing within WEBUILD must comply with:

-- **EU Grant Agreement** - Open access requirements
-- **Consortium Agreement** - IP rights and obligations
-- **Partner Agreements** - Individual partner IP policies
-- **Open Source Licenses** - License terms and conditions
-- **Export Control** - Applicable regulations
+Licensing within WEBUILD must comply with the EU Grant Agreement (open access requirements), Consortium Agreement (IP rights and obligations), Partner Agreements (individual partner IP policies), Open Source Licenses (license terms and conditions), and Export Control regulations.

 ### 1.4 Key Principles